nhsconnect/ITK3-FHIR-eDischarge/index.md

 **eDischarge (inpatient discharge summary) Document** – An ITK FHIR Document containing Transfer of Care information supporting an inpatient discharge typically between an acute hospital and GP practice.

-FHIR Messaging components specified within this site have been developed by NHS Digital and use some of the CareConnect profiles created in collaboration with the INTEROPen community.
+FHIR Messaging components specified within this site have been developed by NHS Digital and use CareConnect profiles created in collaboration with the INTEROPen community.

-The INTEROPen vision is to create a library of nationally defined HL7® FHIR® resources and interaction patterns that implementers can adopt to simplify integration and interoperability within UK health and social care.
+The INTEROPen vision is to create a library of nationally defined HL7® FHIR® resources and interaction patterns that implementers can adopt to simplify integration and interoperability within England’s health and social care systems.

 Find out more on the [INTEROPen website](http://interopen.org/).